This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 12. Some rats, especially females, will try to chew out their sutures.
 Only incisions over 1 Ĺ to 2 inches long need extra protection.
-If a rat chews open an incision this size or smaller, the best choice might be to leave it alone to heal on its own.
-The exception to this is a spay incision, where further chewing can result in disembowelment, or any other extra vulnerable incision.
+If a rat chews open an incision this size or smaller, the best choice is to leave it alone to heal on its own.
+The exception to this is a spay incision, where further chewing can result in disembowelment, or any other incision in an extra vulnerable spot.
 Here is a series of photos that shows how well an incision healed when Winston chewed it open after a tumor was removed.
 Owner Kathryn Holtkamp originally tried to bandage it, but after my advice, left it open.
 Because the incision looked infected, on my advice she put the rat on amoxicillin.
-She also flushed the incision twice a day with saline, which probably wasnít necessary after the first couple of days.

 October 26, the day he chewed the incision open.